0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Summary

 A microcycle in the fitness context is the shortest and most detailed phase of a training plan, typically spanning a week.
 It structures daily workouts and recovery to align with medium- and long-term fitness goals.
-Properly planned microcycles help balance intensity, volume, and recovery, ensuring steady progress and reducing the risk of overtraining or injury.
+Properly planned microcycles help Balance intensity, volume, and recovery, ensuring steady progress and reducing the risk of overtraining or injury.

 --